wp-plugins/gwolle-gb/readme.txt

 You can also use reCAPTCHA.
 It might scare off some visitors, though.

-= I get a warning about another reCAPTCHA library =

-Apparently you use a theme or other plugin with its own reCAPTCHA library.
-If you get a warning that it is old and incompatible, please ask the maintainer of that theme or plugin to update their version of reCAPTCHA.
-If the warning is that another version will be used by
-Gwolle-GB, and you experience problems when submitting guestbook entries, please tell me on the forums, and also tell me which other plugin you use.

 = My reCAPTCHA doesn't show up in the form. =

-If you did enable reCAPTCHA, but didn't get a warning, in most cases it should show your reCAPTCHA.
-It might be that you have JavaScript errors.
+If you did enable reCAPTCHA it should show your reCAPTCHA. reCAPTCHA only works on PHP 5.3 and higher.

+It could also be that you have JavaScript errors.
 You can check this in the Inspector/console of your browser.

 = After submitting a new entry, I get errors about reCAPTCHA. = If the form gives you errors, even though you filled in everything correctly, there might be something strange happening.